yzhan1/xprez/docs/README.md

 ### app/controllers

 Controllers are responsible for handling each request and sending response to the client.
+You can generate a controller class using
+`xprez g <controllerName> -c`.

 A basic controller implementation looks like this: